AI School

 Griffith University, Australia

-Lecture: Integrating Graphs and Large Language Models for Faithful Reasoning
+Lecture: Integrating Knowledge Graphs and Large Language Models: Roadmap, Algorithms, and Applications

 Abstract